Research ethics glossary

 Informed consent should happen in two stages: an information-giving stage and a consent-obtaining stage.
 Ideally the potential participant should be allowed as much time as they need between the receipt of the participant information and the request to give consent, but the University recognises that this may not always be possible.

 The granting of informed consent is, for most research, a necessary condition for research involving human participants to proceed but is never a sufficient condition.
-Ethical approval is also necessary before the research can proceed.
+Ethics approval is also necessary before the research can proceed.
 For more information see our informed consent page.

 invasive procedures (class A): These involve physical contact with the participant.
 Procedures that go beyond contact with the outer body surface, and/or involve probing internal functions using electromagnetic fields or ionizing radiation, are classified as invasive procedures (class A) and require the approval of an NHS research ethics committee, unless they comply with a specific CUREC approved procedure.
 Examples of such procedures include those for magnetic resonance imaging (MRI), Transcranial Magnetic Stimulation (TMS) and Transcranial Current Stimulation (TCS).